Meet4021/Bank-Marketing-Project/README.md

 5. Project Presentation
 6. Final Project Report

-It also contains the dataset and the Python code within a Jupyter notebook.
+It also contains the Python code (within a Jupyter notebook) and the dataset.

 ## Executing the Code